Canvas

 - Your Canvas Tool Bar.

-- Your Pin Bar, where all your pins live, ready to be dragged onto the Canvas and organized
+- Your Pins Panel, where all your pinned content lives, ready to be dragged onto the Canvas and organized

 - The Share button, to bring teammates in on your thinking